 By learning about what’s really going on.

-Instead, I inspire you to practice more holistic approaches.
-Try using one of the steps below.
+Instead, I inspire you to practice more holistic approaches by using the tips below.

 1. Find the joy